-By the mid-1960s they had joined forces with Frank Kameny (who was featured in Episode 05) to lead early public demonstrations in Washington and Philadelphia.
+By the mid-1960s they had joined forces with Frank Kameny (who was featured in this MGH episode) to lead early public demonstrations in Washington and Philadelphia.
 They were among the relatively few activists from the pre-Stonewall homophile movement to make the transition into the post-Stonewall gay liberation era, each pursuing her own interests—Kay with the Gay Activists Alliance and as a photographer and author, Barbara with the American Library Association and the American Psychiatric Association.

 For this first of two episodes featuring Barbara and Kay, we focused primarily on their early activism, which is why we’ve featured photographs that cover their lives and activism up until 1970.
 The resources that follow below are more far-ranging, although not nearly complete.

-Kay Lahusen co-authored The Gay Crusaders, which was published in 1972, under the pen name Kay “Tobin.”
+Kay Lahusen co-authored The Gay Crusaders, which was published in 1972, under the pen name Kay Tobin.

-Barbara Gittings is featured in the 1984 documentary “Before Stonewall.”
+Barbara Gittings is featured in the 1984 documentary Before Stonewall.

 Barbara and Kay’s oral history can be found in Eric Marcus’s book Making Gay History.

 For further reading, please refer to this full-length biography of Barbara Gittings by Tracy Baim, co-founder of the Windy City Times.